Fall & Spring

-Payment and/or satisfactory financial arrangement of the balance due on a studentís account must be completed by August 13, 2013, for Fall Semester, and January 2, 2014, for Spring Semester.
+Payment and/or satisfactory financial arrangement of the balance due on a student's account must be completed by August 12, 2014, for Fall Semester, and January 2, 2015, for Spring Semester.
 In determining the balance due, financial aid awarded for the semester will be deducted from the total semester charges.
-Direct payments can be mailed to Northwest Nazarene University, 623 S. University Blvd., Nampa, ID 83686.
-Continuing students can make payments online through the NNU Portal.
-NOTE: Enrollment is not official until payment has been made.
+There is no additional fee to pay with your credit or debit card online through the NNU Portal.
+Paper checks may be mailed to Northwest Nazarene University, 623 S. University Blvd., Nampa, ID 83686.

 What if someone else is paying my bill?

 It is the student's responsibility to ensure that information regarding payment amounts and deadlines is communicated to the person who will be paying the account, including parents.

 Log into the NNU Portal and click the Financial Aid and Student Account Information link, then click Pay Bill.
 Fill in the amount to pay; do not use a $ sign in this box.
 Submit and follow the directions given.

 How can I give my parents permission to view and pay my account online?

 Log into the NNU Portal and click Info Release on the left side.
 Follow directions to give parents listed permission to view grades and/or financial information.
 They will be sent an email with login instructions to the NNU Portal so they can view only financial information and/or your grades.
 From the Portal they will then be able to pay online as well.

 NNU offers a monthly payment plan through Tuition Management Services (TMS), which enables 10 interest-free, monthly installment payments from August 1 to May 1.
 Participation is on an annual basis, and there is an annual enrollment fee of $78.
 To enroll online, visit the TMS website at http://nnu.afford.com.
 Individual semester plans may be available by contacting the Business Office.

 When is financial aid posted to my student account?